 ABI spearheaded legislation in 2017 that made much-needed changes to lowa workers' compensation law to bring the system back into balance.
 The legislation resulted in an immediate workers' compensation rate decrease for lowa companies.
-These changes must be preserved and fully implemented to protect the workers' compensation system and keep lowa competitive with other states.
+These changes must be preserved to protect the workers' compensation system and keep lowa competitive with other states.